Stay Out of Bankruptcy

 Filing for bankruptcy in Alberta puts a bad mark on your credit report and makes it more difficult to get favourable loans in the future.
 At Exelby & Partners Ltd., we don’t want that to happen to you.
 Fortunately there is an alternative to bankruptcy: consumer proposals.
 The Trustees and Administrators at Exelby & Partners Ltd. have been helping Alberta residents avoid bankruptcy through the use of consumer proposals, for over 20 years.

 A Consumer Proposal is a debt repayment agreement negotiated with your creditors through a Licensed Insolvency Trustee.
 A legally binding settlement is put in place to protect you from debt collectors (they will not be allowed to seize assets or funds), and arrange for the partial repayment of your total debt.
 Therefore, when you file a consumer proposal, you are agreeing to pay a portion of what you owe.
 Your creditors agree to forgive, and eliminate, the remaining debt owed.
 You will have immediate relief from your creditors and there will be a smaller effect on your credit than filing for bankruptcy.

 How to File for a Consumer Proposal

-Once you book a consultation with Exelby & Partners Ltd. we will follow these steps:
+Whether you are filing for bankruptcy in Edmonton or Red Deer, once you book a consultation with Exelby & Partners Ltd. we will follow these steps:

 We will consider your options.
 We will look at your finances and the debts that you owe to your creditors.
 Then we will be able to tell you if a consumer proposal is right for you.
 There may a better option and our trained Administrators will make sure you choose the option that is best for your situation.